noirgif/maid-sweeper/README.md

 [ ] Tag based on time
     * How does it affect other tags?
 If not why bother?
+    * Maybe not tag, but just metadata

 [ ] Group similar named files

-[x] Automatically carry out actions based on the tags, like moving them Dan, Sha and Ri, etc.
+[x] Automatically carry out actions based on the tags, like Dan, Sha and Ri, etc.

 [ ] Understand human language so they can toss away garbage

+[ ] Better command line interface
+    * the way of specifying tag list looks unwieldy